lukasbrunnerjku/wildfire-detection/README.md

 Generating novel images with the LDM with

 ```
-python -m src.scripts.generate path/to/save/new/images path/to/ldm.ckpt num_of_images --batch_size 512
+python -m src.scripts.generate path/to/save/new/images path/to/ldm.ckpt num_of_images
 ```

 Select highest batch size that fits in memory to speed up generation process.